wazo-platform/wazo-doc/source/upgrade/15.12/asterisk_13.rst

 * Queue strategy ``rrmemory`` (Round robin memory) now has a predictable order.
 Members will be called in the order that they are added to the queue.
 For agents, this means they will be called in the order they are logged.
+* When performing queue pause/unpause on an interface without specifying an individual queue, the PAUSEALL/UNPAUSEALL event will only be logged if at least one member of any queue exists for that interface.
+This has an impact on the agent performance statistics; an agent must be a member of at least 1 queue for its pause time to show up in the statistics.

 You can see the complete list of changes from the asterisk website: